Where is Novō Adventures located?

 Who leads the tour?

-Our guided tours are led by a professional English-speaking local tour guide who takes care of any upcoming issues and ensures you can relax and enjoy the journey!
+Our guided tours are led by an experienced English-speaking tour guide who takes care of the bikes, books hotels and restaurants, and helps you to get the most out of your Bolivia experience.
+His job is to ensure you can relax and enjoy the journey!

 What is the local currency?
 Will I need cash?

 The local currency is the Bolivian Boliviano (BOB).
-Credit card payments are not very common in Bolivia, so we recommend that you bring cash (USD) with you, which you can exchange at the beginning of the trip and later in larger cities.
+Credit card payments are less common in Bolivia than in much of the world, so we recommend that you bring cash (USD) with you, which you can exchange at the beginning of the trip and later in larger cities.

 What road conditions should I expect?

-Each route is different but most are primarily tarmac with sections on dusty or dirt roads, some of which are of medium difficulty.
+Each route is different but most are primarily tarmac with sections on dirt and gravel roads, some of which are of medium difficulty.

 What happens if I need to cancel my trip after paying my deposit?